hlitpxu/scte35_generator/README.md

 ```

 #### Deploy to github-page
-push or merge new commit to main branch will trigger github-page deploy automatically
+push or merge new commit to deploy_page branch will trigger github-page deploy automatically